 Nintendo has, unfortunately, also used the upcoming paid service as a substitute for its popular Virtual Console system.
 Rather than allow you to buy your classic games to own, you’ll be given a selection of NES and SNES titles as part of your subscription, complete with some additional online features.
 That is a fine option, but making it the only option feels like a mistake.

 That being said, Nintendo has shown a surprising willingness to work with other platforms in some of its online games.
 If you want to play Minecraft or Fortnite: Battle Royale on Switch with your friends on Xbox or PC, you can, and in the former game’s case, you can even earn Xbox achievements.

 No Netflix here, yet

-The user interface is very simple — there are a series of large squares, which shows your available games.
+The user interface is very simple — a series of large squares, which shows your available games.
 There’s a second set of smaller round buttons below the games with a Nintendo-curated blog feed, the eShop, a place to view and share screenshots, etc.

-That said, there are very few non-gaming apps available right now — Hulu is the only current major streaming service — and Nintendo hasn’t said when or if those features will make their way to the console.
+That said, there are few non-gaming apps available right now — Hulu is the only current major streaming service — and Nintendo hasn’t said when or if those features will make their way to the console.
 Like the camera, their omission doesn’t feel like a huge loss.